FAQ - PFAS FAQ

-PFAS are a group of more than 3,000 man-made chemicals that are fire, oil, grease, water and stain resistant, and are found in a wide array of consumer and industrial products, including non-stick cookware, stain repellant, dental floss, cleaning products, and cosmetics.
+PFAS are a group of thousands of man-made chemicals that are fire, oil, grease, water and stain resistant, and are found in a wide array of consumer and industrial products, including non-stick cookware, stain repellant, dental floss, cleaning products, and cosmetics.

 Some PFAS are now known to be bad for human health.
 While there are hundreds of banned PFAS, there are thousands more in existence, and more than 600 still used commercially in the United States.

 PFAS do not break down or go away in the environment.
-In fact, these compounds have been found in rainwater samples, and one or more PFAS is found in the blood of most Americans, at low levels.
+If they are removed from drinking water on a filter, they will be either be disposed of in a landfill or incinerated.
+If incinerated, PFASs may not be destroyed, but can be released back into the air and enter the water cycle again.
+These compounds have been found in rainwater samples, and one or more PFAS is found in the blood of most Americans, at low levels.

 - Support efforts to protect drinking water sources from PFAS.